nathanwoulfe/Plumber/Workflow/DOCS.md

 - Inherited: if a node has no explicit approval flow, nor a flow applied to its document-type, Plumber will traverse the content tree until it finds a node with an explicit flow, and will use this flow for the current change.
 For this reason, an approval flow should always be set on the homepage node as a default.

 Current responsibilites for groups can be reviewed on the user group view, for explicit and document-type approval flows only.

+### Dashboards

+Plumber adds a set of dashboards to the Umbraco install:

+- User dashboard: added in the content section, this view displays all submissions and pending tasks for the current user.
+If the current user is also a workflow administrator (ie they have access to the Workflow section), they are also shown a paginated list of all current workflow tasks.
+- Admin dashboard: the default view in the Workflow section, the admin dashboard renders two tabs:
+    - the overview tab renders a chart displaying workflow activity over the selected time period (defaults to 28 days).
+Tasks are grouped by status: approved, cancelled, rejected and pending.
+The dashboard also displays a notification when the installed Plumber version needs updating.
+    - the documentation tab is the one you're reading.

+### Context menu

+Plumber adds two new options to the content node context menu:

+- Workflow history: displays an overview of the workflow tasks completed for the current node
+- Workflow configuration: provides an interface to set the explicit approval flow for the current node, and displays any document-type or inherited approval flows (these can not be modified from the context menu)

+### Button drawer

+Plumber replaces the default Umbraco button set in the editor drawer.
+Depending on user permissions, content state and workflow state, the button set will display one of the following:

+- Save
+- Request publish
+- Approve changes

+The button set dropdown will include additional options:

+- Reject changes
+- Cancel workflow
+- Request unpublish

+In cases where the content is already in a workflow, a notification is displayed next to the button set.
+Plumber also ensures modified content is saved before submitting for publish approval.

+For nodes where the workflow has been disabled, the default Umbraco options are displayed.